 Roger Hill is a writer, storyteller and performer, and has worked with groups of all ages and backgrounds for over 40 years.
 Roger also presents the nation’s longest running alternative music show on BBC Radio Merseyside.

-Research suggests engagement with the arts is beneficial for people in later life and for those living with dementia.
+Research shows us engagement with the arts is beneficial for people in later life, including those living with dementia.

 Benefits include: Improved quality of life, Increased confidence and self-esteem, Enhanced cognitive capacity, Sense of community and social inclusion, Physical health improvements, such as increased joint mobility.

-During the pandemic, Where the Arts Belong continued online via We Belong Together and Belong @ Home.
+During the pandemic, Where the Arts Belong continued online via We Belong Together and Where the Arts Belong at Home.

-We Belong Together saw the artists providing art workshops online, for Belong @ Home, the artists hosted online training to home carers so they could continue providing these creative experiences to residents in their own homes.
+We Belong Together saw the artists providing art workshops online and for Where the Arts Belong at Home, the artists provided online training to community support workers so they could continue providing these creative experiences to residents in their own homes.